-- Purpose, goals, and objectives. - Review of relevant literature. - Detailed description of research design and methods, such as research questions, hypotheses, description of sample, and analysis plan. - Planned deliverables (See Goals, Objectives, Deliverables, and Expected Scholarly Products under Program-Specific Information, above, for a discussion of expected products.) - Implications for criminal justice policy and practice in the United States. - Management plan and organization. - Plan for Dissemination to Broader Audiences (if applicable to the proposed project).
+- Purpose, goals, and objectives. - Review of relevant literature. - Understanding of core violence against women content and methodological areas named in solicitation. - Detailed description of proposed research and program structure to manage Consortium - Knowledge, skills, and abilities of core research faculty. - Planned Scholarly Products (See Goals, Objectives, Deliverables, and Expected Scholarly Products under Program-Specific Information, above, for a discussion of expected scholarly products.) - Implications for violence against women and criminal justice policy and practice in the United States. - Management plan and organization. - Plan for Dissemination to Broader Audiences (if applicable to the proposed project).
 Applicants should identify plans (if any) to produce or to make available to broader interested audiences such as criminal/juvenile justice practitioners or policymakers summary information from the planned scholarly products of the proposed project (such as summaries of articles in peer-reviewed scientific journals), in a form designed to be readily accessible and useful to those audiences.
 (Such dissemination might include, for example, trade press articles and webinars.)

 e.
-Performance Measures
+Performance Measures.